Ways to Serve

 These requirements must be renewed every three years.

 Ministers younger than 18 who work with children must sign a Youth Code of Conduct and provide two written references from trustworthy adults attesting to their character and dependability for their ministry position.
-Attending a VIRTUS session is recommended but not required.
+Completing a VIRTUS training is recommended but not required.

 In addition, in the event that an incident of abuse is known or suspected, all parish staff and volunteers are committed to fully comply with reporting expectations of both civil and Archdiocesan authorities.
 Contact us for more information about the Essential 3.